Henry Joseph Shindika

-Henry Joseph Shindika (born 3 November 1985 in Mwanza) is a Tanzanian footballer who currently plays for Mtibwa Sugar.
+Henry Joseph Shindika (born 3 November 1985 in Mwanza) is a former Tanzanian footballer who last played for Mtibwa Sugar.

 Career

 Shindika started playing his competitive football at Simba SC in the Tanzanian Premier League.
 For a long time he has been the captain of the club which has its headquarters along Msimbazi Street, in Dar es Salaam.
 In February 2009, Shindika signed his first professional contract with Kongsvinger of Norway.

 International career

 Shindika has also been a member of the Tanzania's national team since 2006.
 He has played 46 games and scored two goals for Taifa Stars, and in addition has 6 non-FIFA caps.